Parks College of Engineering, Aviation and Technology: World War II

-In 1935 Parks College started Parks College Airline, a student run airline on a single routes between the college and Chicago, Memphis, Indianapolis and Kansas City.
-The airline operated into the 1950s flying Cessna T-50 Bamboo Bombers.

 In 1944 Parks started a training curriculum to train female pilots.
 The students flew in ERCO Ercoupes with two-control flight systems.

 Merger with Saint Louis University

 Following the rapid decline in wartime training, Parks concluded that future aviation leaders would need a broader, more academic education.
 Parks donated the college valued at $3 million to Saint Louis University in 1946, remembering the Jesuit help he received after his 1928 air crash.

 Wernher von Braun donated a V-2 rocket engine from the White Sands Missile Range to the college after a visit in the 1950s.

-By the late 1990s Parks campus expanded to 18 buildings, including a Mach 4 windtunnel.
+By the late 1990s Parks campus expanded to eighteen buildings, including a Mach 4 windtunnel.
 The training fleet consisted of Cessna 152, Mooney 201 and Cessna 310 models.
-Women in Aviation, International founder Dr. Peggy Baty joined Parks College serving from 1990 to 1995.
+Women in Aviation International founder, Dr. Peggy Baty, joined Parks College serving from 1990 to 1995.

-Campus consolidation
+Recent history

 In 1996, Saint Louis University closed the historic Cahokia, Illinois campus and later sold it to the village.
-Classes are now held in the new McDonnell-Douglas Hall building on the Frost Campus in mid-town St Louis.
+Classes are now held in the new McDonnell-Douglas Hall building on the Frost Campus in mid-town St. Louis.
 Flight training remained at St. Louis Downtown Airport.
 The move to the Frost campus allowed the curriculum to be expanded and Masters programs to be added.
 The college also provides many science classes for the main campus.

-Parks today

-Now known as Parks College of Engineering, Aviation, and Technology, it is a modern, growing, active part of the university.
-In 2008, the FAA granted the college $2.25 million to form the Center for Aviation Safety Research.
-The center is focused on Safety Management Systems, Safety Culture, Maintenance Aviation Safety Programs, Next Generation Safety Assessment, Incident Investigation, Multi-Risk Analysis, and Next-Generation Maintenance and Engineering.
+Now known as Parks College of Engineering, Aviation, and Technology, it is a modern, growing, and active part of the university.
+In 2008, the FAA granted the college a $2.25 million grant to form the Center for Aviation Safety Research.
+The center is focused on safety management systems, safety culture, maintenance aviation safety programs, next-generation safety assessment, incident investigation, multi-risk analysis, and next-generation maintenance and engineering.

 In November 2013, Parks engineering students launched COPPER from the Wallops Flight Facility.
-The microsatellite will be controlled from the St. Louis campus for a period of a year.
+The microsatellite will be controlled from the St. Louis campus for a year.